haikuginger/beekeeper/docs/source/advanced_usage.rst

 you can put in a little work to make it easier still, just by defining a custom variable handler and sticking it into beekeeper.

-A variable handler takes keyword arguments of the defined type, processes them, and yields "final variables" of one of the types beekeeper handles natively.
+A variable handler takes keyword arguments of the defined type, processes them, and sets "final variables" of one of the types native to HTTP requests.
 Those four types are as follows:

 -   "url_param"